 Are you ready to get down to business?
 I mean really, really ready?
 Do you have a business plan?

 A blueprint does a lot more than help you flesh out where you want to go; it pushes you to determine the best way to get there.
-Having a clear, carefully written plan before you break proverbial (or literal) ground can help you stay organized, on task, on schedule, and even help you manage stress during the early days of building a business.
-By sizing up the competition, mulling over marketing plans, and buckling down on the budget, you’re not just filling in the blanks, you’re writing yourself a blueprint to business success.
+Having a clear, carefully written business plan before you break proverbial (or literal) ground can help you stay organized, on task, on schedule, and even help you manage stress during the early days of building a business.
+By sizing up the competition, mulling over marketing plans, and buckling down on the business budget, you’re not just filling in the blanks, you’re writing yourself a blueprint to business success.

 A solid business plan will help you define the benchmarks to measure your overall progress.
 Most new business owners want to “be successful,” but how do you measure success?
 A good business plan forces owners to define their goals and choose how they will track and measure their progress.
 Your goals should change as you grow and should be reviewed regularly.
 No goal is too big or too small!
 Your measurable goals might include: